Los Angeles officials react to Biden's decision to drop out of race

 “I'm proud to have worked so closely with his administration on so many of these historic achievements.
 Democrats will work to ensure his legacy is secure and will support (the president) and Kamala Harris as the party moves forward, unified, in our efforts to put the American people over politics,” Barragan said.

-Democratic Assemblyman Isaac Bryan of Culver City called Biden’s announcement a right decision, calling it “selfless, powerless, historic.''
+Democratic Assemblyman Isaac Bryan of Culver City called Biden’s announcement a right decision, calling it “selfless, powerful, historic.''

 Los Angeles County Supervisor Janice Hahn thanked Biden for his “decades of public service’ in her statement.